Here's an answer to the question – do you still need antivirus protection for your business?

 E-mail Protection

-Strong antiviruses can actively prevent human error in clicking on seemingly innocuous images, text files, and links.
-They scan all incoming files including attachments, and alert you early on about suspicious activity.
+Strong antiviruses can prevent human error by clicking on seemingly innocuous images, text files, and links.
+They scan all incoming files, including attachments, and alert you early about suspicious activity.

 Improved Online Security

-For businesses engaged in e-commerce activities, it is absolutely crucial to have a high-functioning antivirus solution.
+It is crucial for businesses engaged in e-commerce activities to have a high-functioning antivirus solution.
 This can help your business block phishing attacks, spyware, and more trying to snoop in on your financial data and all your stored customer information.

 Ease of Use and Management